ncatlab/nlab-content/pages/7/6/2/5/25267/content.md

 ## Idea

-A theory that applies [[algebraic geometry]] to [[statistical learning theory]].
+*Singular learning theory* applies results from [[algebraic geometry]] to [[statistical learning theory]].
 In the case of learning algorithms, such as deep neural networks, where there are multiple parameter values corresponding to the same statistical distribution, the [[preimage]] of the target distribution may take the form of a [[singular point|singular]] subspace of the parameter space.
 Techniques from algebraic geometry may then be applied to study learning with such devices.

 ## References